Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're weighing assisted living vs. a nursing home in Wisconsin for a parent, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-If you're pricing assisted living in Wyoming for a parent, plan around roughly $4,700 a month, a real number to sit with before you tour a single building.
+If you're pricing assisted living in Wyoming for a parent, plan around roughly $5,325 a month in 2026, a real number to sit with before you tour a single building.

 Choosing between assisted living and a nursing home for a parent in Wyoming turns on two things: the level of care they need, and who's going to pay for it.